katrinadefeo/Interactive-rating-component/README.md

 # Interactive-rating-component
 This is a nice, small project to practice handling user interactions and updating the DOM.
-Always could use more JavaScript practice!
+I made this a part of a challenge on Frontend Mentor.
+Let me know what you think!